carlganz/DotaData/docs/analysis.md

 >- Total K/D/A
 >- Total LH/D

+## Team Dependent Tests (??)

+These tests are game wide, meaning one result per game.
+The results for one team depend on the other team in the game, and will oppose those results.

+This can be considered game wide:

+Hypotheses will take the form:

+>- Team has more last_hits
+>- Team has more gold spent
+>- Team has more healing

-## Team Tests
+## Team Independent Tests

 These tests are team wide, meaning each game has two results.
+The results from one team does not depend on the other.

 ### Radiant Vs Dire